Oliver Bozanic: Central Coast Mariners (third spell)

 Bozanic returned to the Mariners on 21 October 2020.
 Bozanic was named captain of the Mariners upon his return for his first season back.
 On 18 December 2021, Bozanic played his 100th A-League Men game for the Mariners, scoring a late free kick in a 2–0 win over Western Sydney Wanderers.

 Bozanic's third stint at the Central Coast Mariners lasted two seasons, both as captain.
 However, midway through the second season, he was frozen out by coach Nick Montgomery and did not feature in the last 12 games of the season for the Mariners.
 He was released by the club at the end of the season.

 Western Sydney Wanderers

 After leaving the Mariners, Bozanic signed for their New South Wales rivals Western Sydney Wanderers.
 Bozanic made his debut for the Wanderers on 10 December 2022 against Wellington Phoenix, and scored his first goal for the club against Brisbane Roar in his third appearance.

+Bozanic's second season at the Wanderers begun with a half season loan to Perth Glory.
+Bozanic's contract with the Wanderers was mutually terminated shortly after returning from his loan spell.

+Perth Glory (loan)

+On 13 September 2023, Perth Glory announced the signing of Bozanic on loan until January 2024.
+While the deal was initially signed with a view to the transfer becoming a permanent one, Perth Glory were unable to recruit players in the January 2024 transfer window due to being in administration, meaning they could not extend or make permanent Bozanic's loan.
+Bozanic played 9 matches for Perth, scoring 1 goal.

+Retirement

+After 10 months as a free agent following his release from the Western Sydney Wanderers, Bozanic announced his retirement from football on his Instagram page on 17 November 2024.